Simbo-Fekadu/airbnb-clone-project/README.md

 ### 6. Search & Filtering
 Allows users to search properties by location, price, availability, and other criteria.
 This ensures a seamless user experience when finding the right stay.

+## API Security

+Securing the backend APIs is critical to ensure user trust, protect sensitive data, and maintain platform reliability.
+The following key measures will be implemented:

+### 1. Authentication
+All API endpoints will be protected using secure authentication mechanisms (e.g., JWT tokens).
+This ensures that only verified users can access the system and prevents unauthorized access.

+### 2. Authorization
+Role-based access control (RBAC) will be applied so that only hosts can manage properties, and only guests can make bookings.
+This prevents misuse of the system and enforces proper permissions across features.

+### 3. Data Protection
+Sensitive data such as passwords and payment details will be encrypted both at rest and in transit (using HTTPS and strong hashing algorithms like bcrypt).
+This prevents data leaks and protects user privacy.

+### 4. Rate Limiting
+APIs will include rate limiting to prevent abuse, such as denial-of-service (DoS) attacks or brute-force login attempts.
+This ensures platform stability and availability.

+### 5. Input Validation & Sanitization
+All API inputs will be validated and sanitized to prevent common vulnerabilities such as SQL injection, XSS, or command injection.
+This keeps the system safe from malicious requests.

+---

+### Why Security Matters for This Project
+- **Protecting User Data:** Prevents unauthorized access to personal information like names, emails, and passwords.
+- **Securing Payments:** Ensures safe handling of transactions, reducing the risk of fraud or theft.
+- **Maintaining Trust:** Users are more likely to use the platform if they feel their information is safe.
+- **Ensuring Platform Reliability:** Security measures protect the system from abuse, downtime, and malicious attacks.